zPodFactory/zpodcore/zpodcli/README.md

 zPodFactory will provide a set of pre-defined profiles that will be available for use when deploying a zPod.

 You can also create your own profiles and use them when deploying a zPod.
-(TBD - how to create a profile)
+(TODO: How to create a profile)

-a zPod Profile is a JSON file representing the components that will be orderly deployed in a zPod.
+a zPod Profile might be a python wrapper/template type file representing the components that will be orderly deployed in a zPod with the dependency chain & component name/versions.
+Hopefully this will provide a very simple way to leverage prefect capabilities, but also having safeguards to verify that the information we setup in those profiles is still valid and can be deployed.

 Listing profiles:

 `zcli profile list`
 `zcli profile update` // (will very likely update from github repo with latest profiles `git pull`)
+TODO: similar process to libraries, will the library contain the profiles too, that could make sense ?

 Getting info on a specific profile: